-Cash liquidity in foreign currencies is converted into euros at the exchange rate on the balance sheet date.
+Cash liquidity in foreign currencies is converted into euros at the exchange rate on the reporting date.
 The resulting conversion differences are recognized in the income statement.

-Receivables and payables in foreign currencies are converted into euros at the exchange rate on the balance sheet date.
+Receivables and payables in foreign currencies are converted into euros at the exchange rate on the reporting date.
 The resulting conversion differences are recognized under "exchange rate gains/losses" on the balance sheet (under assets for unrealized losses, under liabilities for unrealized gains).